New Front Door Cost

 Gold anodised aluminium draught excluder £70

-What Does Replacing a Front Door Entail?
+What Does Replacing a Front Door Involve?

-This is not a complicated job for a joiner or even a handyman.
-The first step in replacing an external door is deciding on whether you are going to change the door and frame as a set, or just using the existing frame to fit a new door into.
+The first step in replacing an external door is deciding whether you are going to change the door and frame as a set, or just use the existing frame to fit a new door into.

 Once this decision has been made, assuming just a new door is required, then the door opening has to be measured accurately before ordering a new door.
-Hopefully the opening is close to a standard door size so a replacement can be bought off the shelf, otherwise, a new door will have to be made to order which will be very expensive.
+Hopefully, the opening is close to a standard door size so a replacement can be bought off the shelf, otherwise, a new door will have to be made to order which will be very expensive.

 The new door can then be trimmed to fit the opening and the recesses for the hinges can be chiselled out before screwing the hinges to the door.
 Then the hinges will be fitted to the frame and the door locks and furniture can be fitted.

 All locks used on exterior doors should carry a kite mark and be passed to British Standard BS3621 (many insurance companies will insist on this).
 External front doors should really have two locks, but if only one lock is fitted, make sure it is an automatically dead-locking night latch type.
-The entire job should be completed in less than a day by a joiner, but perhaps around a full day as a DIY project.

 Can I Fit My Own Front Door?